collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Goal: I want to teach you the essential process and underlying logic so that you can get started collaborating and doing code review as quickly as possible.

-When it comes to Git commands, there are many variations of how things can be done.
+When it comes to Git commands, there are variations of how you can do things.
 I'm not going to be going into detail about that.
 At the end of this talk, there will be a slide with a link to a list of resources which will include the official Git and GitHub documentation.
 You can learn about all of the variations there.

 <!--
 Give link here?